oliverservin/hey-world/drafts/landing-prompt.md

 Using language models as a tool, just like I do to help write code, for areas outside my expertise has really helped me cover my knowledge gaps in those areas, and it might help you too.

 **Next steps:** Test your landing page with real users, iterate based on feedback, and keep learning.
+If you don’t have testimonials yet, consider inviting friends, colleagues, or early users to try your product and share their thoughts.
 For more, see [Copyhackers](https://copyhackers.com/) and the [Stripe Atlas guide](https://stripe.com/guides/atlas/landing-page-copy).